 The final type of thoracic outlet syndrome is “non-specific.”
 The non-specific version of the condition occurs when the patient reports symptoms, but the doctor can’t find any direct cause.
 Neither the blood vessels nor nerves appear impeded.

 How To Fix Thoracic Outlet Syndrome

-Medical practitioners and researchers believe that a range of factors contributes to the onset of thoracic outlet syndrome.
+Medical practitioners and researchers believe that a range of factors contributes to the onset of this syndrome.
 Anatomical defects can put certain people at risk from birth.
-But there’s also evidence that lifestyle factors may play a role.
+There’s also evidence that lifestyle factors may play a role.

 One way people can “fix” thoracic outlet syndrome is by improving their posture.
-Those with forward-rolling or drooped shoulders put additional pressure on the space between the clavicle and the first rib, increasing the likelihood if developing thoracic outlet syndrome.
+Those with forward-rolling or drooped shoulders.
+Then they should put additional pressure on the space between the clavicle and the first rib.
+This will increase the likelihood if developing this syndrome.